 - Public Schools

-Some public schools in Japan independently recruit English teachers, bypassing the JET program.
+Some public schools in Japan independently recruit English teachers.
 Organizations facilitate the hiring process, and working hours typically range from 30 to 35 hours per week, restricted to weekdays.
 Qualification requirements may vary depending on the hiring organization.